NCD-RisC/dmpredict/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# cwpredict
+# dmpredict

 ## Overview

-cwpredict is a package written to implement the prediction equations reported in `NCD Risk Factor Collaboration (2023)` to estimate the probability that an individual had HbA1c ≥6.5% based on measured fasting plasma glucose (FPG), and vice versa.
+dmpredict is a package written to implement the prediction equations reported in `NCD Risk Factor Collaboration (2023)` to estimate the probability that an individual had HbA1c ≥6.5% based on measured fasting plasma glucose (FPG), and vice versa.
 The details of the statistical